Terms and conditions of carriage

 Upon request, PostNord shall also submit pay statements so that PostNord fulfils its monitoring duty pursuant to the regulations.

-iWith effect from and including 25 May 2018, the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) ("GDPR") applies in the EU and in the EEA.
+Within the EU and the EES, Regulation (EU) 2016/679 of the European Parliament of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation "GDPR") as well as supplementary national legislation.